zaiisao/Documentation/en/Interactive Broadcast/call_statistics_web.md

 });
 ```

 > Call the `Client.getRemoteAudioStats` and `Client.getRemoteVideoStats` methods after receiving the `stream-subscribed` callback.
-It takes at most 3 seconds to get the statistics.
+It takes less than 3 seconds to get the statistics.